-You now know that professional soccer players wear knee-high socks for competitive fixtures and a mix of crew length and low-cut socks for training games and practice sessions.
+You now know that professional soccer players wear the best soccer socks, which typically consists of knee-high socks for competitive fixtures and a mix of crew length and low-cut socks for training games and practice sessions.

 Should you wish to further educate yourself on topics to do with soccer socks, have a look through some of our other blog posts, such as: